Te Kura Kōhungahunga o Ara

 Our primary caregiving approach means that your tamaiti (child) and you, as whānau, get to build a strong relationship with at least one Kaiako (teacher).
 Your tamaiti builds trust that there’s someone special here for them who knows them, cares for them and will always respond to their needs.
 This authentic and trusting relationship fosters a sense of wellbeing and belonging, and promotes positive mental health.

 Working in partnership with whānau, kaiako provide a culturally responsive and engaging environment to support the learning and development of tamariki, viewing each tamaiti as an individual and valuing all they bring with them and all they contribute from their whanau and community.

 Loving, nurturing and respectful relationships are at the heart of all we do.
 Our vision is to secure an environment where tamariki flourish ‘a tōna wā’ (in their own time).
 The centre is calm and unhurried and the uninterrupted freedom to explore fosters learning.

-We honour Te Tiri o Waitangi, ensuring that cultural identity is visible for all; the strong partnerships we build with parents and whānau means that each child is known and celebrated for the unique individual that they are.
-‘Poipoi te kakano, kia puawai’ – ‘nurture the seed and it will blossom’.
+We honour Te Tiriti o Waitangi, ensuring that cultural identity is visible for all; the strong partnerships we build with parents and whānau means that each child is known and celebrated for the unique individual that they are.
+‘Poipoia te kakano, kia puawai’ – ‘nurture the seed and it will blossom’.

-Our core virtues of love, peace, kindness, unity and compassion are the foundations for all that we do.
+Our core virtues of aroha (love), te rongo (peace), atawhai (kindness), kotahitanga (unity) and aroha (compassion) are the foundations for all that we do.
 They guide our interactions with tamariki, kaiako, whānau, community and the environment.
 Setting virtues-based boundaries brings out the best in our tamariki and ourselves, helping everyone to become compassionate, kind, courageous, confident and purposeful.